History of condoms: Renaissance

 In 16th-century Italy, Gabriele Falloppio authored the earliest uncontested description of condom use.
 De Morbo Gallico ("The French Disease", referring to syphilis) was published in 1564, two years after Falloppio's death.
 In this tract, he recommended use of a device he claimed to have invented: linen sheaths soaked in a chemical solution and allowed to dry before use.
 The cloths he described were sized to cover the glans of the penis, and were held on with a ribbon.
 Fallopio claimed to have performed an experimental trial of the linen sheath on 1100 men, and reported that none of them had contracted the dreaded disease.

 After the publication of De Morbo Gallico, use of penis coverings to protect from disease is described in a wide variety of literature throughout Europe.
 The first indication these devices were used for birth control, rather than disease prevention, is the 1605 theological publication De iustitia et iure (On justice and law) by Catholic theologian Leonardus Lessius: he condemned them as immoral.
 The first explicit description that un petit linge (a small cloth) was used to prevent pregnancy is from 1655: a French novel and play titled L'Escole des Filles (The Philosophy of Girls).
 In 1666, the English Birth Rate Commission attributed a recent downward fertility rate to use of "condons", the first documented use of that word (or any similar spelling).

 In addition to linen, condoms during the Renaissance were made out of intestines and bladder.
 Cleaned and prepared intestine for use in glove making had been sold commercially since at least the 13th century.
 Condoms made from bladder and dating to the 1640s were discovered in an English privy; it is believed they were used by soldiers of King Charles I. Dutch traders introduced condoms made from "fine leather" to Japan.
 Unlike the horn condoms used previously, these leather condoms covered the entire penis.

+The oldest condoms ever excavated were found in a cesspit located in the grounds of Dudley Castle and were made from animal membrane; dating back to as early as 1642.